 Ok, so you already know that riding is good for your heart, waistline, brain, etc (what, you didn’t know that?
 Well check it out!).
 If you want to get more out of your riding, there are some general strategies you can easily add to your next fun ride, commute, or trip to the store.

-High Resistance - On the other side of things, take advantage of your gears (or any hills) to introduce greater resistance to your pedal stroke.
-Once again, you can add layers of intervals or aerobic effort, but with the challenge of a much harder time pedaling.
-You can attack these out of the saddle or seated, but either way it should feel like pedaling in molasses!
+4. High Resistance - On the other side of things, take advantage of your gears (or any hills) to introduce greater resistance to your pedal stroke.
+Once again, you can add layers of intervals or aerobic effort, but with the challenge of a much harder time pedalling.
+You can attack these out of the saddle or seated, but either way it should feel like pedalling in molasses!

 Note: if you start encountering any non-muscular pain or fatigue, such as joints or connective tissues, pull it back until the pain is gone.
 That may mean rest, ice, anti-inflammatories, etc. Exercise shouldn’t hurt in that way!